Green Smoothie Gourmet

 A healthy Rice Krispie substitute.
 This version, using puffed quinoa, is a protein-rich treat, a far cry from the sugar-ladened, fun but unhealthy commercial treat made from marshmallows and Rice Krispie cereal.

 Protein-rich treat.
-Quinoa is so high in protein that it supports every cell process in the body and the chosen food of NASA for its astronauts while on space missions.
+This recipe is primarily made of quinoa puffs.
+Quinoa is so high in protein that it supports every cell process in the body and quinoa is the chosen food of NASA for its astronauts while on space missions.

 Super easy to make.
+Recipes using puffed quinoa are simple to make.
 Just mix in a bowl, spread in a pan and chill.
 These bars are also easy to customize.
 Add in chocolate chips, nuts, hemp seeds, or even dried fruit to change things up.

 Ingredients